wp-plugins/twine-social/readme.txt

 This plugin makes it super easy to add your social media content (including #hashtags, @accounts, videos, photos, and tweets) from any social media network to your Wordpress Blog.
 [TwineSocial](http://www.twinesocial.com) is richly interactive and engaging.
 Get beautiful presentation of your photos, videos, and other social media elements on your Wordpress site.

-Your customers see your brand in action, making Twine the perfect social media hub.
+Your customers see your brand in action, making TwineSocial the perfect social media hub.

 = Features =